 - "In Like Flynn" has the opposing king declare that he'll have King Frederic be paraded around the streets in only a jester's hat.

 - The series takes place in the kingdom of Corona.
 Innocuous on its own, but two of its neighboring kingdoms are named (Dos) Equis and Saporia (Sapporo).

 - The Ghost: A mastermind known as "The Baron" has been mentioned, and Eugene and Lance have had many run-ins with his men.
-However, he himself has yet to make an appearance.
+He makes his debut in "Beyond the Corona Walls".